-A lot of stuff has already been said about Bobby Puleo and it often goes like, “Could have, should have, would have”.
+A lot of stuff has already been said about Bobby Puleo and it often goes like, “Could have, should have, would have.”
 But let’s keep it plain and simple here.
 Bobby is a skater to the core, he has strong beliefs and opinions and would never sheer off from them.
 His style of skating is unique and for sure he’s one of the most interesting personalities in skateboarding.
-For our guest editor issue Pontus Alv wanted to know what’s up nowadays with his Mad Circle teammate from back in the ’90s and sent a mail to New York to see if Bobby answers.
+Pontus wanted to know what’s up nowadays with his Mad Circle teammate from back in the ’90s and sent a mail to New York to see if Bobby answers.

 I skate about four to five days of the week.